texfaq/texfaq.github.io/FAQ-isdef.md

 ---
+title:  Is this command defined?
 section: Macro programming
 subsection: ''Generic'' macros and techniques
 date: 2014-06-10
 ---

-# Is this command defined?

 Macro sets from the earliest days of TeX programming may be observed to test whether commands exist by using